OpenTalker/SadTalker/README.md

                     --result_dir <a file to store results> \
                     --still <add this flag will show fewer head motion> \
                     --preprocess <resize or crop the input image, default is crop> \
-                    --enhancer <default is None, you can choose gfpgan or RestoreFormer>
+                    --enhancer <default is None, you can choose gfpgan or RestoreFormer> \
+                    --ref_video <default is None, ref_video is used to provide more natural eyebrow movement and eye blinking>
 ```

 <!-- ###### The effectness of enhancer `gfpgan`. -->